Develop cloud native Kubernetes Java applications on Okteto Cloud

 Conclusion

 In this article, I've shown you how to set up a Java Maven project for inner loop development on Okteto Cloud Kubernetes with Eclipse JKube's Kubernetes Maven Plugin.
-Being able to develop and test your cloud native application in a remote cluster is fundamental these days.
-As you can see, JKube provides a very easy way to achieve this.
+Developing and testing your cloud native application in a remote cluster is fundamental these days.
+As you can see, JKube provides a very easy way to make it possible.

 You can find the full source code for this post at GitHub.